President & CEO, Board Chair

 Daphne is a Cleveland native and born to a family of educators who ignited her love of knowledge and instilled the value of being a lifelong learner.
 She holds a bachelor’s degree from Northwestern University and resides in Chicago.

-John Miller is the Senior Vice President-Field Services for Boys & Girls Clubs of America.
+John Miller is the Senior Vice President-Affiliate Relations for Boys & Girls Clubs of America.
 He began his career in Boys & Girls Clubs when he was hired as the Summer Camp Program Director in Toledo, Ohio.
 In 1994, he moved to Saint Paul where he become the organization’s first Director of Operations.
 In 2002, John was appointed as a National Vice President of Organizational & Executive Development Services, responsible for five regional service teams, club liaison services and the national conference.

 Organization:Boys & Girls Club of America